azimhamza/tierRAG/README.md

 The library can be easily integrated into existing applications or scripts, making it a valuable tool for various natural language processing tasks.
 With its modular design and customizable prompts, the TieredRag library offers flexibility and extensibility to adapt to different use cases and datasets.

 ### There is significant places to improve espically with reducing timing of generation to more better caching of responses.
+Please suggest any changes to imrprove reduce the wait time and cost of tokens. thnx ✌️